mauriciojost/olympus-photosync/README.md

 ## 2.a.
 Download and install the application

-You need to install `Java 1.8.40` or higher as a first step (until Java 10 included, higher versions of Java are not yet supported).
+If you're planning to use Java 11 or higher, download `olympus-photosync` v1.1.0 or greater.

+For older versions of Java (8, 9 or 10) download `olympus-photosync` v1.0.0 (or lower).

 The remaining installation procedure depends on your operating system.
 See below all releases: